Titantek/ada-outlier-datastory/content.md

    <div class="Doc">
       <div class="message">
         Well, this one is a bit trickier than usual!
-These metrics are optimized even if the model predicts always a win!
+These metrics can give very high value even if the model predicts always a win!
 This is due to the unbalance of the data: we have much more wins than defeats...
 But trust me, we'll sort it out!
       </div>
       <div class="icon"></div>
    </div>